-A sequence is an ordered set of numbers $x_n$ , a discrete function x(n), where the argument is an integer n.
+A sequence is an ordered set of numbers x_n , a discrete function x(n), where the argument is an integer n.
 This means that a discrete function is a function whose domain is the set of all integers or else its subset.
 Such argument is called the counter.

-2, 3, ..., N can also be called an index or subscript).
+There are different ways of writing up a sequence: $\{x_n\}$ or x_1 , x_2 , x_3 , ..., x_N (each symbol n, 1, 2, 3, ..., N here can also be called an index or subscript).
 A sequence can be finite (having a fixed number of elements) or infinite (whatever index you specify there is always an element in the sequence with a greater index).
+Traditionally sequence elements are called terms but in these notes we reserve the word "term" for addends.